mesa1014/ICC_2D/README.md

 ### Steps:

-- clone this repo to the projects folder
+- clone this repo into the projects folder

 - run the following in the terminal (you need to do this only once):